The-Hidden-Genius-Project/Fall-Immersion/README.md

 <img src="https://github.com/Hgp-GeniusLabs/Curriculum/blob/10734f2c827128dde773ea4f266d154d46977866/Org-Wide/Assets/hgp_logo_original.png" width="150"/>

-# Fall 24' Responsive Web Development
+# Fall 24' Cirriculum Unit Plan

 ## Overview:
 - This Fall Quarter, our geniuses will immerse themselves in advanced web development, focusing on HTML/CSS, JavaScript, and Bootstrap, to build a responsive website for their radical social entrepreneurship business.
 We will harness the power of the Flask framework to integrate front-end and back-end functionalities seamlessly.
+Also, our geniuses will immerse themselves in RSE which stands for Radical Social Entrepreneurship.
+RSE is an innovative and transformative discipline that addresses societal challenges through entrepreneurial solutions.
+This course empowers students to develop sustainable, scalable ventures that drive significant social change.

 ## Key Assignments: